The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-David Hockney's My Mother, Bolton Abbey, Yorkshire, November (signed) from 1982 is a rare photographic print, estimated to be worth between £28,000 and £40,000.
-This artwork is an important addition to any collection, with an impressive auction history.
-This is the first time the artwork has been available for sale in the last 12 months.
+David Hockney's My Mother, Bolton Abbey, Yorkshire, November, a signed Photographic Print from 1982, is estimated to be worth between £28,000 and £40,000.
+This artwork has an auction history of one sale on 2nd April 2013.
+This is a rare artwork and has not been sold in the last 12 months.
 The edition size of this artwork is limited to 20.

 Meaning & Analysis